 - Income Limits: You cannot make more than 115% of your area’s median income.

 - United States Citizenship: Only permanent residents can apply for a USDA loan.

 - Mortgage Insurance: USDA loans require mortgage insurance.

 - Primary Residence in a Rural Area: The home must be located in an area with less than 20,000 people.
-It must also be your primary residence, not a vacation home or investment property.
+It must also be your primary residence, not a vacation home or investment property in Florida.

 If you meet these requirements, a USDA loan could be the right home financing tool for you.
 But if you make a little too much cash or are hoping to flip a fixer-upper, explore Dash’s other lending options.
 You’re sure to find something that suits your needs.